Frequently Asked Question Menu

 - Typically, students are supposed to apply for OPT from within the US.
 SISS is not yet sure how USCIS will adjudicate applications submitted while abroad.
 There is a risk that students who apply while abroad could lose their application fees.
 Check the SISS website for current guidance before applying.

 - Will the Test of English Proficiency (TOEP) be available online in?

 - Yes, International and Academic English is offering the TOEP online.
-Registration for end of fall is available now.
+Check the TOEP website for information and registration.